LDMX-Software/ldmx-sw/README.md

 export XERCESDIR=$PWD
 ```

-The environment variable is optional and for convenience.
-Where you see these types of variables in these instructions, you may also substitute in explicitly the path to your local installation.
+The *XERCESDIR* environment variable is optional and for convenience.
+Where you see these types of variables in these instructions, you may also substitute the actual full path to your local installation of that dependency.

 ## Geant4